qaidjohar/Zilliqa-Browser-Extension/README.md

 Zilliqa Browser Extension is a chrome based web browser extension which provides an interface to the users to communicate with the Zilliqa Blockchain.

-This Project is under development funded by [Zilliqa Echo Grant Program](https://blog.zilliqa.com/announcing-the-first-zilliqa-ecosystem-grant-awardees-4ccb39ef83c9).
+This Project is under development, funded by [Zilliqa Ecosystem-Grant Program](https://blog.zilliqa.com/announcing-the-first-zilliqa-ecosystem-grant-awardees-4ccb39ef83c9).

 ## Features Completed